farid555/farid555/README.md

 -  Hi there, I’m Mohammad Farid Uzzaman 👋
 ---

-- 👀 I’m passionate about **Devops, CLoud computing, and Automation.**
+ 👀 I’m passionate about **DevOps, Cloud computing, and Automation**

-- I have developed over the years from tinkering with basic scripts to using technology to solve real-world challenges.
+I have developed over the years from tinkering with basic scripts to using technology to solve real-world challenges.
 Today I specialize in:

 -  **Client Relationship Management**: Understanding and complying with the client's needs.
 -  **Requirements Gathering**: Implementing and documenting project or software requirements.
 -  **Process Analysis**: Examining processes and finding areas for improvement.